Jade Plant Care: 7 Secrets to Keep Yours Thriving

 My Fertilizing Routine

-Signs of over-fertilizing: Brown leaf tips, white salt deposits on soil surface, or stunted growth.
+Signs of over-fertilizing: brown leaf tips, white salt deposits on the soil surface, or stunted growth.
 If you see these, flush the soil with plain water and skip feeding for a few months.

-Jade plant stem cutting propagation steps showing cutting, callusing, and rooting process
+Jade plant stem cutting propagation: cutting, callusing and rooting

 Stem Cutting Method (My Favorite)